libavg/libavg/sphinxdoc/basenodes.rst

                 process as a parameter.
 In contrast to callbacks set up using :py:meth:`setEventHandler`, it should not return anything.
-If :py:meth:`connectEventHandler` is used, all events bubble up the tree. pyfunc may not be :keyword:`None`.
+If :py:meth:`connectEventHandler` is used, all events bubble up the tree. pyfunc may not be :py:const:`None`.

         .. py:method:: disconnectEventHandler(pyobj, [pyfunc])